nazmulidris/mediasession-mediaplayer/README.md

 License
 -------

-Copyright 2017 Google Inc. All rights reserved.
+Copyright 2017 Nazmul Idris.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.